Common cyber attacks

 Since DAI verifies that an ARP reply matches a legitimate IP-MAC binding, it prevents a malicious host from falsely claiming a MAC address that does not belong to it (thus indirectly helping to prevent MAC spoofing).

-A further illustration of the ARP spoofing attack: Man in the middle attacks
+A further illustration of the ARP spoofing attack: Man-in-the-middle attacks

 A further illustration of the ARP spoofing attack and mitigation via dynamic ARP inspection: DAI configuration and verification